 Dear Mr. Richard,

-I will like to be given an opportunity to share this idea as part of my responsibility if I am selected for the position.
+I will like to be allowed to share this idea as part of my responsibility if I am selected for the position.

 Can I come by your office next week Monday to discuss the execution of this idea?